-On December 3, 2020, Lever for Change announced the five finalist teams that will advance in the next stage of the Larsen Lam ICONIQ Impact Award, a $12 million grant to secure a brighter, more durable future for refugees.
+On December 3, 2020, Lever for Change announced the five finalist teams that will advance to the next stage of the Larsen Lam ICONIQ Impact Award, a $12 million grant to secure a brighter, more durable future for refugees.

 Selected from a pool of 71 applicants, the finalists represent projects focused on the realities faced by displaced people and refugees, and a determination to find and fund bold solutions that will achieve significant social change.